Winter Wonderland

+Signaling for rescue using contrast and movement.Learn to be comfortable in the cold!
 Exposure to extreme cold can kill the unprepared within hours.
 Knowing what to do can be a lifesaver in defeating hypothermia, the world’s biggest outdoor killer.
-Challenge yourself by adapting to old man winter under the beautiful Mogollon Rim of north eastern Arizona.
-For creature comforts, our base camp is a fully furnished cabin in the heart of Zane Grey country, the world renowned western author of the 1920's.
+Challenge yourself by adapting to old man winter in the beautiful mountains of northern Arizona.
+Your adventure begins in a fully furnsihed cabin that will serve as our base camp for the course.

-Although the Winter Wonderland course is much more comprehensive, it is loosely based upon Cody's Winter Survival Skills class he’s taught at Yavapai College since the early 2000’s.
-Similar to the college class, part of our training will be classroom based inside the cabin supplemented with numerous day trips to the surrounding woods for plenty of hands-on experience.
+The Winter Wonderland course is loosely based upon Cody's Winter Survival Skills class he developed and taught at Yavapai College since the early 2000’s.
+Similar to the college class, part of our training will be classroom based inside the cabin supplemented with numerous day trips to the surrounding mountains for plenty of hands-on experience.
 Regardless of our cabin base camp, please remember that winter training is always a challenge, thus the Winter Wonderland experience is an “adventure” class.
 Two hot, hearty meals a day are included.
-Come and join us around the fireplace for this intimate look at the winter season!
+Come and join us around the wood stove for this intimate look at the winter season!

 Experience Cold Weather Clothing Systems: choosing your clothing for fit and function, the European layering method, insulation types, clothing material properties, using "sock shoes," vapor barriers, what, where, and how to wear winter clothing for maximal results.